infobip/payment-plugin-cordova-phonegap/README.md

 	purchaseResponse.itemName;
 	purchaseResponse.transactionId;

-If `purchaseResponse` has status `error` than contains next fields:
+If `purchaseResponse` has status `error` than it contains the following fields:

 	purchaseResponse.status;
 	purchaseResponse.message;